 About The Ministry

-The Ministry of the People and Social Development (MPSD) is the core social sector Ministry with responsibility for coordinating the implementation of Government’s social and human development objectives.
-The MPSD is mandated with responsibility for addressing the social challenges of poverty, social inequality and social exclusion.
+The Ministry of Social Development and Family Services (MSDFS) is the core social sector Ministry with responsibility for coordinating the implementation of Government’s social and human development objectives.
+The MSDFS is mandated with responsibility for addressing the social challenges of poverty, social inequality and social exclusion.
 Particular emphasis is placed on developing and executing programmes and services that protect and assist vulnerable and marginalized groups in society such as women, children, persons with disabilities, the elderly, the poor/indigent, the socially displaced, ex-prisoners, deportees and persons living with HIV/AIDS.

-The Ministry of the People and Social Development seeks to deliver its mandate in alignment with its Vision and Mission.
+The Ministry of Social Development and Family Services seeks to deliver its mandate in alignment with its Vision and Mission.

 A dynamic, people-centred organization achieving sustainable human and social development.